thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

 Next I wanted to see if I could take what I learned about sum types and see how I could implement the Functor interface I just defined.
-In Haskell you say that Maybe is an instance of Functor, unfortunately, `Maybe<T> = Nothing | Just<T>` is just an alias so I can't have it implement the Functor interface.
+In Haskell you say that Maybe is an instance of Functor; unfortunately, `Maybe<T> = Nothing | Just<T>` is just an alias so I can't have it implement the Functor interface.
 However, I could have each of the class that `Maybe<T>` is composed of implement it and get basically the same thing.